jls-github/flatbook/README.md

+# Introduction

+Time to put everything together!
+We're going to create social media application, host it on Heroku, and lock it down with Authorization/Authentication.
+This guide will get your backend ready.
+A guide on creating the frontend that access this API can be found here: LINK TBD.

+This guide assumes that you have already completed the previous labs on hosting and authorization.

+# Code-Along

 ## Creating the Application

 We'll be using Ruby 2.7.4 for this project.
 Make sure you're using this verison of Ruby before creating this application.
 You can verify this with the ```rvm list``` command.
 If 2.7.4 is installed, it will show up in the list.
 If it is your current version, it will be selected.
 If you do not have it installed, install it now with ```rvm install 2.7.4```, and select it as your current version with ```rvm use 2.7.4```.